Explosion Outside Pittsburgh Business Causes Pennsylvania Worker To Lose Fingers

 “The product involved is a red phosphorus in a small container and is a normally stable product.
 For some unknown reason, while mixing the product with another producer, the explosion occurred,” said New Haven Volunteer Fire Department chief Bob Topper.

-Another worker complained of ringing in his ears and said he inhaled some of the chemicals.
+Another worker complained of a personal injury that involved ringing in his ears and said he inhaled some of the chemicals.

 Both people were flown to UPMC Mercy Hospital for treatment.